-Schedule Milestones Develop participation standards and delivery guidelines for Act 1/2/12 129-funded WRAP program (where they differ from existing programs) with state low-income departments and community- based organizations. ongoing Coordinate with other utilities and stakeholders.
-Confirm CBOs have ramped-up staffing and capabilities to r 2/1/12 the program requirements.
+Schedule Milestones 1/2/12 Develop participation standards and delivery guidelines for Act 129-funded WRAP program (where they differ from existing programs) with state low-income departments and community- based organizations. ongoing Coordinate with other utilities and stakeholders.
+2/1/12 Confirm CBOs have ramped-up staffing and capabilities to meet 2/1/12 the program requirements.
 5/1/13 Develop marketing plan and materials.
 6/1/13 Launch program.